pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - Use the white theme by default
 - Improve themes switching
 - Main menu bar to make Pharo more standard to other applications
-- Improvement of the desgin of the `Taskbar`
+- Improvement of the design of the `Taskbar`
 - New window management shortcuts
 - Better support of fallback bitmap fonts
 - Improved Inspector refreshing